skills/secure-code-game/README.md

 ### :keyboard: What's in the repo?
 For each level, you will find the same file structure:
 - `code` includes the vulnerable code to be reviewed
 - `hack` exploits the vulnerabilities in `code`.
-Running `hack.py` will fail initially, your goal is to get this file to pass.
+Running `hack.c` will fail initially, your goal is to get this file to pass.
 - `hint` offers a hint if you get stuck.
 - `solution` provides one working solution.
 There are several possible solutions.
 - `tests` contains the unit tests that should still pass after you have implemented your fix.